Plain of Six Glaciers Teahouse Hike: All You NEED To Know

 As always, you want to make sure that you bring enough water and snacks for a day in the mountains.
 Even though you have the fresh teahouse treats to look forward to, I find that I appreciate the option of having a snack along the way.

 Bear spray is another essential item for hiking in Banff National Park – you can purchase this at any outdoor gear shop in Banff.
-Packing bug spray may also save you from any pesky mosquito bites.
+Packing bug spray may also save you from any pesky mosquito bites, though we’ve never encountered any on the Plain of Six Glaciers Hike.
 Being prepared with these items will allow you to feel safe and worry-free on your hike!

 Any visit to Canada’s national parks, including Banff National Park, requires that visitors purchase a park pass.
 Park passes can be purchased at the East Entrance to Banff National Park, the Banff Visitor Centre, or online via the Parks Canada website prior to your trip.